fedef17/CO2_cool_fort/README.md

 ## Output

-The output is expressed as heating rate in units of K/day, on the same input grid.
+The output is expressed as heating rate in units of K/day, on the given input grid.

 ## To compile:
 - Open the Makefile and change the Fortran compiler to your preferred choice (gfortran/ifort).